Jacob Meyers Player Props: Astros vs. Braves

 Braves Pitching Rankings

-- The Braves have the sixth-ranked team ERA across all MLB pitching staffs (3.28).
+- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.37).

-- The Braves allow the second-fewest home runs in baseball (12 total, 0.6 per game).
+- The Braves give up the second-fewest home runs in baseball (13 total, 0.7 per game).

-- Elder (2-0) takes the mound for the Braves in his fourth start of the season.
-He's put together a 1.53 ERA in 17 2/3 innings pitched, with 17 strikeouts.
+- The Braves will look to Wright (0-0) in his third start of the season.

-- In his last time out -- out of the bullpen on Sunday -- the right-hander threw 2/3 innings against the Kansas City Royals while surrendering hits.
+- His last time out came out of the bullpen on Tuesday when the righty tossed 2/3 innings against the San Diego Padres while allowing hits.

-- In three games this season, the 23-year-old has an ERA of 1.53, with 8.7 strikeouts per nine innings.
-Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.